luisj1983/molecule-installer/README.md

 # Summary

-This playbook will install Ansible Molecule and any pre-requisites required for use with Docker, as well as Docker itself.
+This playbook will install/remove Ansible Molecule and any pre-requisites required for use with Docker, as well as Docker itself.

 It is designed to be executed on the Ansible Control Node and will make all changes **locally**.